-The DOE JGI Project Management Office (PMO) carries out a number of activities to facilitate world-class science.
+The JGI Project Management Office (PMO) carries out a number of activities to facilitate world-class science.
 DOE JGI Project Managers collaborate with users to develop project requirements, define the scope of work and outline roles and responsibilities resulting in a formal Statement of Work (SOW).

-All work performed at the DOE JGI is initiated via the Work Initiation Process (WIP) interface.
-To submit a proposal, users must first log in (Note: new users of the DOE JGI will need to register and create a login at https://signon.jgi.doe.gov).
+All work performed at the JGI is initiated via the Work Initiation Process (WIP) interface.
+To submit a proposal, users must first log in (Note: new users of the JGI will need to register and create a login at https://signon.jgi.doe.gov).

 Once users are notified that their proposal has been accepted, the PMO will assist with initiation of work through: